 Mabus has presented choreography in festivals, such as the Dance Gallery Festival (TX), the Dumbo Dance Festival (NYC), Cool/NY Festival, 254 Festival (TX) and The Dance Exchange (OK), and she has been commissioned to create work on the dance companies Contemporary Ballet Dallas, Muscle Memory Dance Theater(TX), Omega Dance Company(NYC), and Elle Danceworks (TX).
 She has also presented work through creative residences at Interlochen Arts Academy, UT/Dallas, Booker T Washington HSPVA (TX), Sam Houston State University (TX), and at the historic Wynne Home and Arts Center (TX).
 In Houston, she has been commissioned to create work for the Miller Outdoor Theater and Zilka Hall at the Hobby Center by the Foundation for Modern Music and the Windsync ensemble.

 Mabus was the 2015 Rice University Dance Artist in Residence, one of Noble Motion Dance’s 2016 “Next Step” emerging artists, and one of Dance Source Houston’s 2017 Artists in Residence.
-She is also a founding member of the Transitory Sound and Movement Collective, where she has co-created original, interactive evenings in venues such as the Rec Room and the Rice University Gallery.
+She is also a founding member of the Transitory Sound and Movement Collective, where she has co-created original, experiential evenings in venues such as the Rothko Chapel, Rec Room and the Rice University Gallery.
 As an educator, she has served on the dance faculties of Texas Christian University, Booker T Washington HSPVA, Interlochen Arts Academy, Houston’s HSPVA, San Jacinto College, and Sam Houston State University.
 Mabus received her BFA in Dance from Southern Methodist University and her MFA from Sam Houston State University, and is also a 500-hour certified yoga instructor.